 - Shifting industries: a family that built wealth in coal, textiles, or shipping may have found that wealth obsolete by the 20th century

 This means even if your ancestors were genuinely wealthy, you may have received none of that wealth.
-That’s not a personal failing, it’s simply how generational wealth usually works.
+That’s not a personal failing, it’s simply how generational wealth usually works and watching a family fortune shrink is one of the clearest illustrations of the psychology gap between how rich and poor households actually think about money.
 The lineage and the legacy are still yours to understand and learn from.

 Modern Tools to Discover Your Ancestry